Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Raiders stats and trends

-- Thus far this season Las Vegas has two wins against the spread.
+- Las Vegas has two wins against the spread in five games this year.

-- This season, the Raiders have two against the spread wins in three games as an underdog of 3.5 points or more.
+- The Raiders covered the spread in their only game when underdogs by 4 points or more.

-- Las Vegas' games this year have hit the over two times in five opportunities (40%).
+- Las Vegas' games this year have hit the over on two of five set point totals (40%).

-- Las Vegas is 2-1 against the spread and 3-0 overall when the team puts up more than 15.2 points.
+- When Las Vegas records more than 15.2 points, it is 2-1 against the spread and 3-0 overall.

-- This season the Raiders have four turnovers, two fewer than the Broncos have takeaways (6).
+- The Raiders have turned the ball over four times, two fewer times than the Broncos have forced turnovers (6).

 Home and road insights